Penelope Stout

-Penelope (Van Princis) Stout was, with her husband Richard Stout, among the original settlers of Middletown, colonial New Jersey's second English settlement, in 1664.
-As “Penelope Van Prince” (Van Princes, Van Princis), she is the central figure in a popular legend that she survived a ship stranding and deadly Lenape attack on Sandy Hook.
+Penelope Stout was, with her husband Richard Stout, among the original settlers of Middletown, colonial New Jersey's second English settlement, in 1664.
+She is the central figure in a popular legend that she survived a ship stranding and deadly Lenape attack on Sandy Hook.

 Commemorative medal depicts a scene from the Penelope Stout legend that an Indian rescued her after she survived both a Lenape attack and a ship stranding.

 Commemorative medal depicts a scene found in some versions of the Penelope Stout legend in which Stout's rescuer returns to warn her of an imminent attack.
 The medal gives Stout the honorific title, "First Lady of Monmouth."